CzakoiLevente/AWS-Services/aws_rds.md

-# HOW TO CREATE MySQL DATABASE USING AWS RDS (free service)
+# How to create MySQL DB using AWS RDS (free service)

 <br>